GRpro/recommender_lab/Readme.md

 I created this project with the purpose of learning recommender systems and improve software design skills.
-Also I wanted to make something useful.
+Also I wanted to create something useful.
 Even though it's a pet project I believe it can be used to solve real information filtering problems which are commonly faced in the E-Commerce world.
-Feel free to contact me grigoriyroghkov@gmail.com.
+Feel free to contact me <span style="color:blue">*grigoriyroghkov@gmail.com*</span>.

 ## What is Recommender Lab ?